 Full Commission -- The Youth Commission meets regularly as a full body on the first and third Monday of every month.
 Meetings are usually held at 5:15pm in room 416 of City Hall.
-A calendar of all regularly scheduled Youth Commission meetings for the 2014-15 term can be viewed here (PDF).
+A calendar of all regularly scheduled Youth Commission meetings for the 2015-16 term can be viewed here (PDF).

 Commission Committees -- The Youth Commission has standing issue-based committees that meet regularly in the Youth Commission office, room 345 of City Hall.
-Issue-based committees meet at 5:00 pm.
-The Youth Commission 2014-15 issue-based committees are: Housing, Environment, and City Services committee; Youth Justice committee; and Immigration and Employment committee.
-The Executive committee meetings are held at 4:30 pm.
-A calendar of all regularly scheduled committee meetings for the 2014-15 term can be viewed here (PDF).
+Issue-based committees meet at 4:30 pm and 5:00 pm.
+The Youth Commission 2015-16 issue-based committees are the: Civic Engagement committee, Youth Justice committee, Housing, Environment and City Services committee, and Economic Justice and Immigration committee.

 What Happened in the Recent Past?